 - A mastectomy is the surgical removal of the entire breast.

 Lymph node removal and analysis

-In this procedure, the surgeon finds and removes the sentinel (first) lymph node (as a practical matter, one to three nodes) that receives drainage from the breast.
-The pathologist then examines it for cancer cells.
-To identify the sentinel lymph node, the surgeon injects a dye and/or a radioactive tracer into the area of the cancer and/or around the nipple.
+In a sentinel lymph node biopsy, the surgeon finds and removes about one to three sentinel lymph nodes from under the arm that receive lymph drainage from the breast.
+The pathologist then examines these lymph nodes for cancer cells.
+To find the sentinel lymph node, the surgeon injects a dye and/or a radioactive tracer into the area of the cancer and/or around the nipple.
 The dye or tracer travels to the lymph nodes, arriving at the sentinel node first.
-The surgeon can find the node when it turns color (if the dye is used) or emits radiation (if the tracer is used).
+The surgeon can find the node when it turns color if the dye is used or gives off radiation if the tracer is used.

-If the sentinel node is cancer-free, research has shown that there is a good possibility that the subsequent nodes will also be free of cancer and no further surgery of the lymph nodes is performed.
-If the sentinel lymph node shows cancer is present, then the surgeon will perform an axillary lymph node dissection, removing additional lymph nodes to look for the presence of more cancer.
+If the sentinel lymph node is cancer-free, research has shown that it is likely that the remaining lymph nodes will also be free of cancer and no further surgery is needed.
+If the sentinel lymph node shows that there is cancer, then the surgeon may perform an axillary lymph node dissection to remove more lymph nodes to look for cancer, depending on the stage of the cancer, the features of the tumor, and the amount of cancer in the sentinel lymph nodes.
+It is recommended that patients with signs of cancer in the axillary lymph nodes receive an axillary lymph node dissection, regardless of whether a sentinel lymph node biopsy is done.
 Find out more about ASCO's recommendations for sentinel lymph node biopsy .

 To summarize, surgical treatment options include the following:

 - Removal of cancer in the breast: Usually a removal of the cancer and all of the breast tissue